Baldiechic/ANALYSING-EMPLOYEE-REVIEW-IN-A-CORPORATE-ORGANIZATION-USING-SQL/README.md

 - Handling missing data effectively.
 - Categorizing job quality based on predefined criteria.
 - I successfully identified software development jobs that exhibit:
-- Work-life balance ratings greater than 4 and Salary and benefits ratings greater than 4.5.
-- Employees who are Senior Analysts, Software Consultants Python, and/or Associate Consultants met these criteria.
+   Work-life balance ratings greater than 4 and Salary and benefits ratings greater than 4.5.
+Employees who are Senior Analysts, Software Consultants Python, and/or Associate Consultants met these criteria.
-- I appreciate that more inferences can be drawn from this data and this organisation can make better data driven decisions geared towards making employees feel more fulfilled at work.
+- I appreciate that more inferences can be drawn from this dataset and this organisation can make better data driven decisions geared towards making employees feel more fulfilled at work.

 ---